IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/app/managed-environment/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `zunoRedundant`
+### Parameter: `zoneRedundant`

-Whether or not this Managed Environment is zuno-redundant.
+Whether or not this Managed Environment is zone-redundant.

 - Required: No
 - Type: bool